carbon-design-system/carbon-website-archive/src/content/components/radio-button/code.md

 tabs: ['Code', 'Usage']
 ---

-<page-intro>**Radio buttons** are used when a list of two or more options are mutually exclusive, meaning the user must select only one option.</page-intro>
+**Radio buttons** are used when a list of two or more options are mutually exclusive, meaning the user must select only one option.

 <component
     name="Radio Button"